joaodeconto/OVR-WebGL-Voice-URP/README.md

 ## Credits
 This project was created by Joao Vicente de Conto for demonstration purposes.
 The following assets were used:

-ReadyPlayerMe Avatar SDK by ReadyPlayerMe
+-ReadyPlayerMe Avatar SDK by ReadyPlayerMe
 -Photon Voice 2 by Photon Team
 -Oculus Integration by Oculus VR
 -TextMesh Pro by Unity Technologies